-Progression to Science A levels
+Progression to Science A levels Pupils may do Scie

 Pupils may do Science A levels at Stoke Newington School (or other Sixth Form providers) if they to Triple Sciences (Higher) or Combined Sciences (Higher).
 Pupils will not be at a disadvantage in doing Science A levels if they have done Combined Science rather than Triple.